openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Additional requirements for OpenID4VP are defined in (#oid4vp-redirects), (#oid4vp-dc-api), (#oid4vp-credential-formats), (#crypto-suites) and (#hash-algorithms).

-Note that while this specification does not define profiles for X.509 certificates used in Verifier authentication (e.g., with the `x509_hash` Client Identifier Prefix), ecosystems are encouraged to select suitable certificate issuing policies and certificate profiles (for example, an mDL ecosystem can use the Reader Authentication Certificate profile defined in Annex B of ISO/IEC 18013-5 with `x509_hash`), or define new ones if there is a good reason to do so.
+Note that while this specification does not define profiles for X.509 certificates used in Verifier authentication (e.g., with the `x509_hash` Client Identifier Prefix), Ecosystems are encouraged to select suitable certificate issuing policies and certificate profiles (for example, an mDL Ecosystem can use the Reader Authentication Certificate profile defined in Annex B of ISO/IEC 18013-5 with `x509_hash`), or define new ones if there is a good reason to do so.
 Such policies and profiles MAY specify how information in the certificate corresponds to information in the presentation flows.
-For example, an ecosystem might require that the Wallet verifies that the `redirect_uri`, `response_uri`, `origin`, or `expected_origin` request parameters match with information contained in the Verifier's end-entity certificate (e.g., its DNS name).
+For example, an Ecosystem might require that the Wallet verifies that the `redirect_uri`, `response_uri`, `origin`, or `expected_origin` request parameters match with information contained in the Verifier's end-entity certificate (e.g., its DNS name).

 ## OpenID for Verifiable Presentations via Redirects {#oid4vp-redirects}

 The following requirements apply to OpenID for Verifiable Presentations via redirects:

 * As a way to invoke the Wallet, the custom URL scheme `haip-vp://` MAY be supported by the Wallet and the Verifier.
-Implementations MAY support other ways to invoke the Wallets as agreed upon by trust frameworks/ecosystems/jurisdictions, including but not limited to using other custom URL schemes or claimed "https" scheme URIs.
+Implementations MAY support other ways to invoke the Wallets as agreed upon by trust frameworks/Ecosystems/jurisdictions, including but not limited to using other custom URL schemes or claimed "https" scheme URIs.
 * Signed Authorization Requests MUST be used by utilizing JWT-Secured Authorization Request (JAR) [@!RFC9101] with the `request_uri` parameter.
 * Response encryption MUST be used by utilizing response mode `direct_post.jwt`, as defined in Section 8.3 of [@!OIDF.OID4VP].
 Security considerations in Section 14.3 of [@!OIDF.OID4VP] MUST be applied.
 * Verifiers and Wallets MUST support the "same-device" flow.
 Verifiers are RECOMMENDED to use only the "same-device" flow unless the Verifier does not rely on session binding for phishing resistance, e.g. in a proximity scenario.
 If "same-device" flow is used, then: